Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/troubleshooting/_index.md

 ### Authorization errors when deploying Azure IoT Operations

-If you see authorization errors during the automation, please make sure to review the [prerequisites](../deployment/#prerequisites) in the deployment guide.
+If you see authorization errors during the automation, please make sure to review the [prerequisites](../deployment/#prerequisites) in the deployment guide